 Are you a parent and preparing to get your child admitted to school?
 Confused?
 Anxious?
 Describe your state of mind then you are at the right place.
 We at USeducation.info can help you to find the perfect school for your child.

 Choosing the best school for your child can be quite stressful!
 Equally difficult is to look for a school which gives your child an over all development.
 A careful decision taken now can help your child to build a life that was your dream.
 Applying to the best school is not just about buying the application form.
 You have the interview, admissions tests and applications to get through.
 Early planning and preparing accordingly can help you to make an intelligent decision which your child in future can’t thank you enough.

 The few questions that parent should actually ask before beginning to search a school:-

 - What kind of future do you want for your child?

 - What is your child’s nature?

-• What do you want from the school?
+- What do you want from the school?

-• Does the school fulfill your requirements?
+- Does the school fulfill your requirements?

-After knowing your child and looking into personal choices of yourself as parents it is important to know the different schools options available in the United States.
+After knowing your child and looking into personal choices of yourself as parents it is important to know the different school options available in the United States.
 In this pursuit of providing information about all the options usaeducation.info can help you, read on to know your options and prerequisite of standardized tests for their admission.

 Parents can choose either public or private school or homeschooling for their children, to help them become aware and responsible citizens filled with confidence to face the world.
 This very reason becomes the basis of the child’s excellent performance in school.

 K12 Education System - In this education system there is provision of compulsory education for all the children up to the age of 16 or 18 depending upon the state of residency.
 Children enter formal school at the age of 6 but they start their education long before in the form of preschools, day care centers or homeschooling.
 The education system is divided into four sections as follows:

 - Elementary School

 - Junior High School

 - Senior High School

 In high school, students in their first year are called freshman, in their second year sophomore, in their third year junior, and in their last and fourth year senior.

 The Education sector is primarily the responsibility of state and the local government.
 Most of the schools are controlled by boards; therefore, the states have control over the policies, curriculum and other major factors in the schools.
 Let us make informative search for schools by knowing the options of both private and public schools in nutshell.
-The schools are broadly divided into two categories:Public Schools

 Charter Schools- Charter schools are self-managed public schools that partner with parents, teachers, community leaders or some organizations with the aim to provide high quality school choices and improve student achievement.
 Charter schools operate free from many educational mandates and have more freedom to be innovative but at the same time based on performance accountability.
 They are tuition-free public schools and thus can attract many parents to choose this option.

 Magnet Schools- Magnet schools are highly competitive, highly selective public schools known for their specialized programs.
 The current role of Magnet schools is to often promote academic opportunity and excellence over their regular counterparts in the zone.
 They have excellent facilities, and top class academic standards.
 Magnet schools usually attract gifted students who score well in tests and receive good grades, about 1/3 of all Magnet schools use selection criteria to decide who they’ll invite to enroll for that year.
 Students have to go through rigorous test for taking admission in these schools.

 Independent Schools- These are private, non-profit schools governed by elected boards of trustees.
 The only feature that distinguishes them from other private school is freedom in terms of finances and governance.
 The total number of pupil attending such schools are very less (1% of the total school going population).
 In the United States, there number of independent colleges and universities are more then than public universities.

 Since propriety schools are privately owned, there are no traditional faculty.
 Teachers are less permanent and have no work tenure.
 Such schools are dependent on the market trend, and quickly adapt themselves to the needs of the employer and the students.